Coin rolling scams: Coin bags

-In the United Kingdom and, until 2002, the Republic of Ireland, coin wrappers are not used, instead small plastic bags are provided free of charge at banks which are filled by the customer with the appropriate amount of the same value coin as printed on the bag.
+In the United Kingdom, and in the Republic of Ireland until 2002, banks do not use coin wrappers.
+Instead, they provide small plastic bags with a specific coin value free of charge.
+These are filled by the customer with the appropriate amount of the matching coin.
 When depositing or changing, the bags are weighed at the bank to check they contain the right amount.
 The contents of the clear bag are easy for the bank teller to check.